Thorium-based nuclear power: India

 India has the largest supplies of thorium in the world, with comparatively poor quantities of uranium.
 India has projected meeting as much as 30% of its electrical demands through thorium by 2050.

-In February 2014, Bhabha Atomic Research Centre (BARC), in Mumbai, India, presented their latest design for a "next-generation nuclear reactor" that burns thorium as its fuel ore, calling it the Advanced Heavy Water Reactor (AHWR).
+In February 2014, the Bhabha Atomic Research Centre (BARC), in Mumbai, India, presented their latest design for a "next-generation nuclear reactor" that burns thorium as its fuel ore, calling it the Advanced Heavy Water Reactor (AHWR).
 They estimated the reactor could function without an operator for 120 days.
 Validation of its core reactor physics was underway by late 2017.

-According to Dr R K Sinha, chairman of their Atomic Energy Commission, "This will reduce our dependence on fossil fuels, mostly imported, and will be a major contribution to global efforts to combat climate change."
+According to Ratan Kumar Sinha, chairman of the Atomic Energy Commission of India, "This will reduce our dependence on fossil fuels, mostly imported, and will be a major contribution to global efforts to combat climate change."
 Because of its inherent safety, they expect that similar designs could be set up "within" populated cities, like Mumbai or Delhi.

-Indian government is also developing up to 62 reactors, mostly thorium-based, which it expects to be operational by 2025.
-India is the "only country in the world with a detailed, funded, government-approved plan" to focus on thorium-based nuclear power.
+India is amongst a handful of countries in the world with a detailed, funded, government-approved plan to focus on thorium-based nuclear power.
 The country currently gets under 2% of its electricity from nuclear power, with the rest coming from coal (60%), hydroelectricity (16%), other renewable sources (12%) and natural gas (9%).
 It expects to produce around 25% of its electricity from nuclear power.
 In 2009 the chairman of the Indian Atomic Energy Commission said that India has a "long-term objective goal of becoming energy-independent based on its vast thorium resources to meet India's economic ambitions."

-In late June 2012, India announced that their "first commercial fast reactor" was near completion, making India the most advanced country in thorium research.
+In late June 2012, India announced that their "first commercial fast reactor" was near completion, making India amongst the leading nations in thorium research.
 "We have huge reserves of thorium.
-The challenge is to develop technology for converting this to fissile material," stated their former Chairman of India's Atomic Energy Commission.
+The challenge is to develop technology for converting this to fissile material," stated Srikumar Banerjee, the former Chairman of India's Atomic Energy Commission.
 That vision of using thorium in place of uranium was set out in the 1950s by physicist Homi Bhabha.
-India's first commercial fast breeder reactor—the 500 MWe Prototype Fast Breeder Reactor (PFBR)—is approaching completion at the Indira Gandhi Centre for Atomic Research, Kalpakkam, Tamil Nadu.

-As of July 2013 the major equipment of the PFBR had been erected and the loading of "dummy" fuels in peripheral locations was in progress.
-The reactor was expected to go critical by September 2014.
-The Centre had sanctioned Rs.
-5,677 crore for building the PFBR and "we will definitely build the reactor within that amount," Mr. Kumar asserted.
-The original cost of the project was Rs.
-3,492 crore, revised to Rs.
-5,677 crore.
-Electricity generated from the PFBR would be sold to the State Electricity Boards at Rs.
-4.44 a unit.
-BHAVINI builds breeder reactors in India.